MIT-SPARK/Spark-DSG/README.md

 This is the core c++ library that contains the dynamic scene graph data-structure used by Hydra.
 It also has python bindings.

+### Acknowledgements and Disclaimer

+**Acknowledgements:** This work was partially funded by the AIA CRA FA8750-19-2-1000, ARL DCIST CRA W911NF-17-2-0181, and ONR RAIDER N00014-18-1-2828.

+**Disclaimer:** Research was sponsored by the United States Air Force Research Laboratory and the United States Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the United States Air Force or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

 ### Building for Python

   1. Install requirements and make a virtual environment: